27 Essential Women-Owned Restaurants You Should Know in Las Vegas

 How to order: Walk-ins welcome or order pickup on their website.

 Downtown Las Vegas

 Despite everything that happened in 2020, the DTLV Arts District still managed to thrive, with a head-spinning number of fantastic new bars and restaurants opening in the midst of it all.
-Yu-Or-Mi Sushi is one of the new hotspots in town, opened by partners Melissa Robinson and Johnny Lee.
-It's the first Japanese restaurant in the Arts District and has a chic, modern design; a playful drink menu (hint: sound out the cocktail names out loud), featuring high-end Japanese whiskeys and sake; and an inventive menu by Chef Virakone Vongphachanh, who previously worked at Nobu at Caesars Palace.
+Yu-Or-Mi Sushi is one of those hotspots, opened by partners Melissa Robinson and Johnny Lee.
+It's the first Japanese restaurant in the Arts District and has a chic, modern design; a playful drink menu (hint: sound out the cocktail names out loud), featuring high-end Japanese whiskeys and sake; and an inventive menu by chef Virakone Vongphachanh, who previously worked at Nobu at Caesars Palace.

 How to order: Order pickup or delivery via Toast.